 Is UV visible to us?

 First off, we cannot see UV light, some animals such as bees can but humans cannot.
 The purplish light you do see in your lamp, is in fact not the useful UV light at all.
-It is the invisible UV that cures the gel.
-It is a good thing though that lamps produce some visible light, or we would never know if the light was really onJ
+The invisible UV is what cures the gel.
+It is a good thing though, that lamps produce some visible light, or we would never know if the light was really on.

 What‘s with these terms “UV” “LED”?